TedHusted/awake/awake.md/awake.md

 	“Either one of us,” says Noah, “or at least our organizations.”

-	“But who would sanction a domestic mission that involves civilians and a car crash on a public highway?” asks Park.
+	“But who would sanction a domestic mission that involves civilians?" asks Park.
+"And a car crash on a public highway?”

 	Noah and Carla look uncomfortable but say nothing.